Using FUN with lapply()

 Yields below output.

-Finally, let’s apply the function with arguments to Vector.
-In the previous example, I hardcoded the ‘_’ delimiter in getLang() that I used to split the string using strsplit() function.
+Finally, let’s use the function with arguments on a Vector.
+In the previous example, I hardcoded the ‘_’ delimiter in the getLang() function to split the string using the strsplit() function.

-In the below example I am taking delimiter as an argument to the function getLang() and using it on strsplit() so, now I have the flexibility of changing the delimiter at runtime with a function call.
+In the example below, the getLang() function takes the delimiter as an argument and uses it with strsplit().
+This allows for the flexibility to change the delimiter at runtime with a function call.

 # function to split and get the first part